jvholmberg/froglegs-auth/README.md

 - Password reset
 - Login throttling and rate limiting

-Emails are just logged to the console.
+Emails are just logged to the console during development.
 Rate limiting is implemented using JavaScript `Map`.

+## Troubleshooting
+- See output from docker container.
+Connect to server and run `docker attach <container_name>`.
+After disconnecting you need to restart container.

 ## Initialize project

-- Create a postgresql database and run migration towards it using `drizzle-kit`.
+- Create a mariadb database and run `setup.sql` provided in repository
 - Create a .env.local file.
 - Set `DATABASE_URL` pointing towards the database you created in previous step.
 - Generate a 128 bit (16 byte) string, base64 encode it, and set it as `ENCRYPTION_KEY`.
+- Provide value for `APP_DISPLAY_NAME`, the name displayed in authenticator app.
+- Provide value for `TWO_FACTOR_MANDATORY`, this allows you to control if user should be able to skip 2FA.

 > You can use OpenSSL to quickly generate a secure key.